bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Head--trunk boundary under compressive stress-->

-Our work investigates the function and evolution of the cephalic furrow---a pre-patterned epithelial invagination that forms at the head--trunk boundary of dipteran flies.
+Our work investigates the function and evolution of the cephalic furrow---a patterned epithelial invagination that forms at the head--trunk boundary of dipteran flies.
 We find that perturbing cephalic furrow formation in *Drosophila* makes the head--trunk epithelium unstable due to the compressive stresses generated by the concomitant formation of mitotic domains and germ band extension.
 Dividing cells can impact the stability of epithelial monolayers because they generate in-plane outward forces during the elongation phase [@Gupta2021-oo] and undergo basal detachment, creating an imbalance in the tissue [@Ko2020-wk].
 Mitotic rounding indeed induces epithelial folds in the tracheal placode of flies [@Kondo2013-gy] and in intestinal villi of mice [@Freddo2016-et], but it only occurs in the presence of an additional intraepithelial compressive force.